• Maize production to hit 6.4m tons from 2.6m tons

 • The projection is that the success of NFP will have positive ramifications on the environment

 The farmers in Uganda have over mined the soils to such level that they cannot generate the volumes of produce they used to record a decade ago.
 This has been worsened by drought and floods as a result of climate change.
-A study by Kawanda Research Center reveal that Ugandan soils need up to 30kg of nutrients per hectare per year to regain lost fertility.
+Research by Kawanda Research Center reveal that Ugandan soils need up to 30kg of nutrients per hectare per year to regain lost fertility.

 The situation is that bad that agriculture is growing at 1.5 annually against the population, which is growing at 3.2 percent annually.
 As such, Ugandan has turned into a net importer of Food.
 The latest census report revealed that more than 4m Ugandans sleep hungry.